derekly56/COVID_19_Project/README.md

 # COVID-19 Project

-COVID-19 (Coronavirus) has been running rampant in infections around the globe.

 This project will pull data from [kaggle](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset#time_series_covid_19_recovered.csv) and create a time-series heatmap of the United States of the COVID-19 bacteria strain.